Candidates for Mayor

 The following is a summary of information and considerations that all potential candidates for Mayor should be aware of before seeking election.

-Persons eligible to be a candidate for Mayor must:
+Persons eligible to be a candidate for Mayor must meet all of the following criteria:

-Candidates for Mayor must register with the Senior Election Official before undertaking any campaigning, soliciting donations or incurring any campaign expenditures.
+Candidates for Mayor must register with the Senior Election Official before soliciting donations or incurring any campaign expenditures.

 Through this process, a candidate becomes authorized to commence an election campaign.
 The candidate must identify the account utilized for all funds, an official agent and their auditor.
 Once registered, the candidate will receive Nomination Papers.